Leroymilo/FurnitureFramework/doc/ReadMe.md

 # Features

-What parts of Furniture are customizable with this Framework :
+What parts of Furniture are customizable with this Framework:
 - Display Name (translation not supported yet)
 - Default Price
 - Custom Rotations